Kim Beom-soo (businessman)

 Kim Beom-soo (born March 8, 1966), also known as Brian Kim, is a South Korean billionaire businessman who is the founder and chairman of Kakao, a South Korean internet company.
 He is among the richest people in South Korea.
-In December 2024, Forbes estimated his net wealth as US$3.2 billion and ranked him 6th richest in the country.
-He is currently facing criminal trial on stock manipulation charges.
+As of August 2026, Forbes estimated his net worth as US$3.2 billion and ranked him 1,327th on its list of the world’s richest people.

 Early life and education

 Kim was born in Damyang County and grew up in Seoul.
 He is the third of five children raised by his grandmother in a one-bedroom apartment as his parents focused on work.
 His father was a pen factory worker and his mother was a hotel maid with grade-school education.
 Kim grew up in poverty and funded his college education by working as a private tutor and sometimes skipped meals to save money.

 He holds a bachelor's and master's degree in engineering from Seoul National University.